rbren/go-prompter/README.md

 * Hugging Face models (experimental)

 ## Features
+* Prompt templating
+* Extract JSON, Markdown, and code from responses
 * Consistent interface for different models
 * Session management (currently only OpenAI and Claude)
-* Craft prompts using Go's text templating engine
-* Extract JSON, Markdown, and code from responses
 * Save prompts and responses to local files or S3 for debugging and analysis

 ## Usage